• Skip to primary navigation

 An interesting case.
 It is shame that we could not have the benefit of the Court of Appeals views, as cases on the Unfair Terms in Consumer Contracts Regulations are rare and it is always good to get some guidance.
 However this is a very useful decision, and not just for agents contracts.

-Filed Under: Links index Tagged With: letting agents, OFT v.
+Filed Under: News and comment Tagged With: letting agents, Links index, OFT v.
 Foxtons, unfair contract terms

 You should always get independent legal advice before taking any action.